What you

 film uses many different aspect ratios, some as high as 2.5:1.

-ATSC (Advanced Television System Committee technical standard) This is the name of the technology used by terrestrial digital TV stations in the U.S.
+ATSC (Advanced Television Systems Committee technical standard) This is the name of the technology used by terrestrial digital TV stations in the U.S.

 Blocking,